civictechsweden/civictech.se/_hackathons/meetup-1-en.md

 We want to explore the possibility to create a campaign for opening up contracts between the public sector and private corporations, to be able to see clearly how environmentally friendly contra environmentally harmful solutions are prioritized in public procurement.
 We also want to give suggestions to Uppsala municipality on how they can develop their open data, available at <a href="http://opendata.uppsala.se/">opendata.uppsala.se</a>.

+We will also discuss the possibility to create a Uppsala-version of <a href="http://smartakartan.se">Smarta Kartan</a>, a smart map in Gothenburg!
+It gathers all initiatives in the city that are about sharing, renting, trading, borrowing, giving and receiving, and is a way to promote collaborative economy and get more people to participate in it.

 You are more than welcome to come work with your own initiatives and ideas as well!

 We will provide coffee and fika.
 Hope to see you there!